wcm-io-devops/ansible-jenkins-extreme-feedback-device/README.md

 (`jxfd_mqtt_server_host`).
 Depending on the topic and the playload the traffic light is controlled.

+When you enter the IP or the hostname of the client in your browser you will get a status page with information about the current displayed build status.

 ### Topic

 The default topic is `jenkins/${JOB_NAME)}`.
 So assuming you are